 - Install hooks and hang your bike on the wall.

-- Try a living wall planter in order to have plants without taking up table or floor space for pots.
+- Try a living wall planter in order to have plants without taking up any table or floor space for pots.

 - Hang some of your clothes.
 That's right–clothes!
 If you have some nice pieces that you particularly love (think dresses, skirts, and coats primarily), save some room in the closet and try displaying them instead of traditional art.
 If you love to look at something why hide it away?

 - Hang extra pieces of furniture like fold-up chairs and tables.

 - Use sconces for lighting instead of table lights.